ALTIANT Global Luxury AND ASSET MANAGEMENT (GLAM) MONITOR

 “Within the next 90 days, do you expect to make significant changes to your investment portfolio?”

-Typically hovering around 30%, the share of wealthy individuals expecting to make significant changes to their portfolios fell back to just 22% in Q4 2023, the lowest point for this metric since this question was introduced in Q4 2021.
-Q1 saw a small recovery in this figure to 25%, rising to 31% among under-40s.
-Meanwhile, 53% expect to keep their investments unchanged, while 23% were unsure of their plans.
+Previously hovering around 30%, the share of wealthy individuals expecting to make significant changes to their portfolios fell back to just 22% in Q4 2023, the lowest point for this metric since this question was introduced in Q4 2021.
+Q1 2024 saw a small recovery in this figure to 25%, but this dropped back again slightly in Q2 to 23%.
+Meanwhile, 60% expect to keep their investments unchanged, while only 17% were unsure of their plans.
+The outcome of notable general elections in the UK and France in June/July may see this figure change in the coming quarters.

 “Do you plan to change how much you dedicate towards charitable donations and/or sustainable investments over the next year?”

-One in five (21%) say that they will be making more charitable donations in the year ahead, a flat figure against Q4 2023 (when this question was introduced to the study).
-Just over two-thirds (69%) expect to donate about the same, while only 10% anticipate cutting back.
-A similar pattern emerges for sustainable investments, with one-quarter expecting to increase their sustainable investments (25%), 66% planning to maintain them and only 9% cutting back.
+One in five (22%) say that they will be making more charitable donations in the year ahead, a broadly flat figure against the previous two quarters since this question was introduced to the study.
+Two-thirds (68%) expect to donate about the same, while only 11% anticipate cutting back.
+A similar pattern emerges for sustainable investments, with one-quarterexpecting to increase these, 66% planning to maintain them and only 9% cutting back.

 Back to Top